 5. They have fewer cardiovascular disease risks

-Another study found that while October babies have high overall disease risks (by a very small amount) they have lower risks in one area that really counts: cardiovascular disease.
+Another study, from the Institute for Demographic Research, found that while October babies have high overall disease risks (by a very small amount) they have lower risks in one area that really counts: cardiovascular disease.
 Yes, October babies tend to have healthy hearts, which may explain why so many grow up to be centenarians.

 6. They have good mental health